yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Board_Port/U-Boot.rst

         entries such as pinmux are applicable to U-Boot.

 * Update PMIC configuration

     * TI AMxxx SoCs are typically supplied by an external Power Management IC (PMIC) connected via the I2C interface.
 One of the jobs of the PMIC is it to supply and provide the VDD_MPU and VDD_CORE voltages according to the desired Operating Performance Point (OPP) meeting datasheet requirements.
-    * The PMIC is being configured through the ``scale_vcores()`` function inside the **board.c** file which gets invoked by the architectural drivers prior to setting up the SoC's PLLs
+    * The PMIC is being configured through the ``scale_vcores()`` function inside the **board.c** file which gets invoked by the architectural drivers prior to setting up the SoC's PLLs.
-    * The actual PMIC configuration  is made depended on the clock frequency configured for a given board (see next step).
+    * The actual PMIC configuration  is made dependent on the clock frequency configured for a given board (see next step).
 It may also need to be made dependent on silicon revision, so review the originating TI EVM's code carefully, which is mostly directed based on ``board_is_*()`` invocations